Abrasive Wheels Cork: online training and instant certification.

 - Pharmaceutical and Life Sciences - Cork is Ireland's pharma capital.
 Companies in Little Island, Ringaskiddy, and across the county require staff to handle materials, equipment, and products safely.

-- Food and Beverage - From dairy processing in North Cork to distilling in Midleton, food sector workers handle elevated working positions daily.
+- Food and Beverage - From dairy processing in North Cork to distilling in Midleton, food sector maintenance crews use bench grinders, angle grinders and cut-off saws daily on plant repairs.

 - Port and Logistics - The Port of Cork and associated logistics companies need certified staff for safe cargo handling.